turkin501/WebCrawler/README.md

 # WebCrawler
-Tool crawling companies info from index500.vn
+Tool crawling companies info from index500.vn and output them to an excel file